NHSDigital/dtos-solution-architecture/README.md

 The architecture model is defined in the `workspace.dsl` file using a domain-specific language.
 Reference documentation can be found at [https://docs.structurizr.com/dsl/language](https://docs.structurizr.com/dsl/language).

+The workspace.dsl has been broken down and now makes extensive use of includes.
+Each 'product' now has its own sub directory, within which there are 3 files:

+- \*\_model.dsl - should contain the model definitions for a product
+- \*\_rels.dsl - should contain the relationships relevant to a specific product
+- \*\_views.dsl - should contain the views appropriate to a specific product

+Additionally there is now a docs folder in the product folders.
+These can be added to with necessary documentation and will be published with the diagrams at the same time.

 The model follows a hierarchy:

 - SystemContext (top-level)